 On May 3rd, Occupy Charlotte will march on the Duke Energy shareholders meeting to tell Duke to stop funding dirty and dangerous energy.
 Duke’s coal-fired plants which surround Charlotte contribute toCharlottehaving the 10th worst air quality in the nation.

 On May 5th, Occupy Charlotte will be joining other activists at a rally AGAINST Amendment 1, to remind other Charlotteans to vote AGAINST the Amendment on May 8th.

 AN ASIDE: Friends from PA. arrived to join us for a couple of weeks.
-They all work for a company that does cleaning services for both big and small corporations having answered the search for "custodian jobs near me".
+They all work for a company that provides cleaning services for both big and small corporations having answered the search for "custodian jobs near me".
 Toiling away to doing floor cleaning and refinishing, carpet steam extraction, ceiling and wall vent cleaning, and even pre/post special event cleaning, they have seen the interiors of corporations for the past several years.
 Now they are spending their two week vacations marching with us.
 If they are willing to travel and spend their vacation time with us, hey you local folks, come join us for our next march.